 I added a little bleu cheese before cooking, making my pizza extra flavorful!

 Before placing my pizza into the oven I brush the exposed crust with olive oil and sprinkle a seasoning mixture of garlic, salt, black pepper and oregano to give the crust extra flavor.
 I had extra dough from my batch so I shaped it and baked it, seasoning the entire crust before baking.
 I then froze my parbaked crust in an extra large ziplock bag saving it for another time.

-*Chef’s Tip: double your dough recipe and make up extra pizza shells to use when you don’t have time to make fresh dough.
+*Chef’s Tip: double your dough recipe and make up extra pizza shells to use when you don’t have time to make the fresh dough.